We use cookies, similar technologies and tracking services

 CapEx

-In the 2022 fiscal year, 24.3% of our investments complied with the requirements of the EU Taxonomy Regulation on taxonomy-aligned CapEx (previous year: 25.1%).
-This resulted mainly from the expenses for the current investment program at HOMAG, which are assigned to economic activity “7.7 Acquisition and ownership of buildings.”
-In addition, capitalized development costs in the areas of battery production technology and painting technology caused an increase in environmentally sustainable CapEx in the context of economic activity “3.6 Manufacture of other low carbon technologies.”
+Taxonomy-eligible CapEx amounted to €123.4 million in the 2023 fiscal year (previous year: €74.9 million).
+Of this, €47.2 million (previous year: €33.7 million) met the criteria of the EU Taxonomy Regulation for taxonomy-aligned CapEx.
+The increase is primarily due to expenditure for the current investment program at HOMAG and the new building for BENZ in Gengenbach, which are assigned to economic activity “7.7 Acquisition and ownership of buildings.”
+In addition, capitalized development costs in the areas of battery production technology and painting technology as well as investments in the solid-wood manufacturing sector caused an increase in environmentally sustainable CapEx in the context of economic activity “3.6 Manufacture of other low carbon technologies.”

 OpEx

-As in the previous year, taxonomy-eligible OpEx corresponded to taxonomy-aligned OpEx, amounting to €12.9 million.
-This means an increase of €3.0 million compared to fiscal year 2021.
-The taxonomy-eligible or taxonomy-aligned share of the Dürr Group’s relevant OpEx in accordance with the Taxonomy Regulation amounted to 9.3% in 2022 (previous year: 8.1%).
-An important component were non-capitalizable expenses for research and development, which contributed 93% to the taxonomy-eligible or taxonomy-aligned OpEx (previous year: 90%).
+As in the previous year, taxonomy-eligible OpEx corresponded to taxonomy-aligned OpEx, amounting to €16.5 million in the 2023 fiscal year.
+This is equivalent to an increase of €3.6 million compared to fiscal year 2022.
+The taxonomy-eligible or taxonomy-aligned share of the Dürr Group’s relevant OpEx in accordance with the Taxonomy Regulation amounted to 11.5% in the year under review (previous year: 9.3%).
+An important component were non-capitalizable expenses for research and development, particularly in the areas of battery production technology and solid-wood manufacturing.
+These expenses contributed 87% to the taxonomy-eligible or taxonomy-aligned OpEx (previous year: 93%).

-Further details on the composition of environmentally sustainable sales revenues, capital expenditures, and operating expenses are provided in the → Annual Report 2022.
+Further details on the composition of environmentally sustainable sales revenues, capital expenditures, and operating expenses are provided in the → Annual Report 2023.

 Economic activity 3.6 „Manufacture of other low carbon technologies“

+The activity description “3.6 Manufacture of other low carbon technologies” is of particular relevance to the Dürr Group.
+Due to the generic description of this economic activity, it is necessary to describe our interpretation in greater detail.
+The economic activity includes activities for the production of technologies that aim at substantial reductions in greenhouse gas emissions in other sectors of the economy.
 From the Dürr Group’s perspective, a substantial reduction means a decrease in greenhouse gas emissions in the use phase by at least 20%.
 Such a substantial reduction can usually only be achieved by a technological leap and not by continuous improvements.
 We have therefore set the value of 20% as the minimum level for a substantial reduction in greenhouse gas emissions.
-As a reference standard, we base it on the technology commonly used in the market at the time of publication of our Annual Report 2022.
-The reference technology is thus the best performing alternative technology predominantly available on the market.